nextosi/Compound/README.md

 ```

-Check Voting Power: This function checks the user's voting power by querying the governance token contract.
+**Check Voting Power**: This function checks the user's voting power by querying the governance token contract.
 javascript

 ```